tsuru/tsuru/docs/reference/config.rst

 will be tagged in docker as <docker:repository-namespace>/<platform-name> and
 <docker:repository-namespace>/<app-name>

+.. _config_docker_router:

 docker:router
 +++++++++++++

-Router to be used to distribute requests to units.
-Right now only ``hipache`` is supported.
+Default router to be used to distribute requests to units.
+This should be the name of a router configured under the ``routers:<name>`` key, see :ref:`routers
+<config_routers>`.

+For backward compatibility reasons, the value ``hipache`` is also supported, and it will use either configuration available under ``router:hipache:*`` or ``hipache:*``, in this order.

+Note that as of 0.10.0, routers may be associated to plans, if when creating an application the chosen plan has a router value it will be used instead of the value set in ``docker:router``.

+The router defined in ``docker:router`` will only be used if the chosen plan doesn't specify one.

 docker:deploy-cmd
 +++++++++++++++++